ferdikoomen/openapi-typescript-codegen/README.md

 });

-// Use the client instance to make the API call const res = await appClient.organizations.createOrganization({
+// Use the client instance to make the API call const response = await appClient.organizations.createOrganization({
   name: 'OrgName',
   description: 'OrgDescription',
 });